SolastaMods/SolastaUnfinishedBusiness/Documentation/SolastaSpells.md

 # 256. - Thunderstorm

-You create a blast of thunder in a sphere that causes thunder and lighting damage to everyone, and can blind or stun those who fail a CON saving throw.
+You create a blast of thunder in a sphere that causes thunder and lightning damage to everyone, and can blind or stun those who fail a CON saving throw.

 # 257. - Thunderwave